How to Host a Website: the Complete Beginner’s Guide

 A hosting platform is a company that takes care of hosting for you.
 In exchange for a monthly fee, the provider houses your site’s data and manages the demands of its traffic.
 They are cheap, consistent, and (crucially) they take care of the technical considerations.
 There are dozens of hosting platforms out there, if not hundreds.

 The first step to hosting your website is comparing providers.
 Size up the options and see which ones align with your technical requirements — and your budget.
 To help you along, we’ve conducted our own research to see how popular web hosting platforms hold up.
-Below is our rankings in brief: a data-driven breakdown of top hosting providers.
+Below is a data-driven ranking of our top five hosting providers.

 Step 2: Choose a Website Hosting Company